billpg/HashBack/README.md

 Only the value of the `Unus` property needs to be unpredictable.
 All of the other values may be completely predictable to an attacker because only one unpredictable element is enough to make the verification hash secure.

 ### What if an attacker downloads a verification hash intended for a different issuer?
 To exploit knowing a verification hash, an attacker would need to build a valid JSON request body that resolves to that hash.
-As the value of the `Unus` property is included in the hash but not revealed to an attacker, the task is computationally unfeasable.
+As the value of the `Unus` property is included in the hash but not revealed to an attacker, the task is computationally unfeasible.

 ### What if a Caller sends a POST request to an Issuer, but that Issuer passes the request along to a different Issuer?
 An evil Issuer would first need to perform their replat attack before the `Now` timestamp gets too old, and also before the genuine Caller deletes their verification hash, having completed the transaction it was meant for.